odmustafa/mini_checkin_app-feature-confidence-based-matching/README.md

 - Fixed email display in contact list to properly show primary email addresses
 - Deprecated all direct API calls in favor of the official Wix JavaScript SDK

-## New Account Activation Flow - Explained
-- Check [New Account Activation Flow](./New-Account-Activation-flow.md) for a detailed explanation of the New Account Activation flow (now with a neat flowchart!)

 ## How it works
 - Click "Scan ID" to read the latest scan from the Scan-ID CSV export